edgio-docs/edgio-docs/src/guides/v7/edge-functions.md

 }
 ```

-When a request is received for a route that has an Edge Function assigned to it, the Edge Function is invoked.
-The Edge Function is passed two parameters: `request` and `context`.
+When a request is received for a route that has an edge function assigned to it, the edge function is invoked.

 ### Edge Function Parameters {/* edge-function-parameters */}

+The edge function is passed two parameters: `request` and `context`.

 `request` is an object representing the incoming request and `context` is a read-only object providing additional information about the request and your environment, such as access to the client's network information, device capabilities, geo location, environment variables, origin servers, and information about this property including values set using variables.
 It also provides functions for injecting metrics into your edge function and for returning the response from your edge function to the downstream client.